sthbrx/sthbrx.github.io/content/blog/2017-02-13-high-power-lustre.markdown

 Fixing this was as simple as a `yum install net-tools`.

-This was sufficient to build the kernel rpms.
+This was sufficient to build the kernel RPMs.
 I installed them and booted to my patched kernel - so far so good!

 # Building the client packages: CentOS

 I then tried to build and install the RPMs from `lustre-release`.
 This repository provides the client and utility RPMs.

-`./configure` and `make` succeeded, but when I went to install the packages with `rpm`, I found I aws missing some dependencies:
+`./configure` and `make` succeeded, but when I went to install the packages with `rpm`, I found I was missing some dependencies:

     error: Failed dependencies:
             ldiskfsprogs >= 1.42.7.wc1 is needed by kmod-lustre-osd-ldiskfs-2.9.52_60_g1d2fbad_dirty-1.el7.centos.ppc64le